-Vegetables are an essential part of a healthy diet, as long as they are fresh and healthy.
-Old, moldy, or rotten vegetables can be extremely toxic if consumed.
+Vegetables are an essential part of a healthy diet, as long as they are fresh and healthy; however, old, moldy, or rotten vegetables can be extremely toxic if consumed.
 Here are the most toxic vegetables that you should avoid at all costs.

-Contain a toxin called solanine.
-Eating green tomatoes can leave a bitter taste in your mouth, and later cause nausea and vomiting.
+Green tomatoes contain a toxin called solanine.
+Green tomatoes can leave a bitter taste in your mouth, and later cause nausea and vomiting.
 Consuming large quantities may be fatal.

-Can cause hypoxia and result in headaches, dizziness, nausea, abdominal distension, severe cramps, coma, and can even be life-threatening.
+Rotten bok choy can cause hypoxia and result in headaches, dizziness, nausea, abdominal distension, and severe cramps.

 The buds and green peel on sprouting potatoes contain concentrated solanine, and are poisonous if consumed in large quantities.

-It produces a powerful toxin called safrole.
-Even small amounts can damage and cause mutations of your liver cells.
+Rotten ginger root produces a powerful toxin called safrole.
+Even small amounts can damage your liver cells.

-These are contaminated with fungi, such as Penicillium and Aspergillus.
-If you drink tea made from moldy tea leaves, you may experience dizziness, diarrhea, or even multiple organ failure.
+Moldy tea leaves are contaminated with fungi, such as Penicillium and Aspergillus.
+If you drink tea made from moldy tea leaves, you may experience dizziness and diarrhea.

-Dark spots on your sweet potatoes means they are contaminated with Ceratocystis fimbriata, which is poisonous when consumed.
+Dark spots on your sweet potatoes indicates that they are contaminated with Ceratocystis fimbriata, which is poisonous when consumed in large amounts.

-Yellowish white tree ear (Tremella fuciformis) means it’s contaminated with flavobacteria.
-Eating these causes poisoning symptoms, such as dizziness, stomachache, and diarrhea.
+Yellowish white tree ear (Tremella fuciformis) fungus indicates it’s contaminated with flavobacteria.
+Eating these can cause dizziness, stomachache, and diarrhea.

-Undercooked string beans contain saponin, which can severely agitate the digestive track.
-The lectin in string beans causes blood clots.
-The nitrite and trypsin cause food poisoning, and result in symptoms of gastroenteritis (stomach flu).
-To avoid being poisoned by string beans, it’s important to fully cook them.
+Undercooked string beans contain saponin, which can agitate the digestive track.
+Trypsin in uncooked string beans can result in symptoms of gastroenteritis (stomach flu).
+To avoid this, it’s important to clean and fully cook them.

 Research by Monica and Hsin-Yi